ellenrud84/Covid-19_HotSpot_Machine_Learning/README.md

 Beth Emborsky, Brodie Armstrong, Ellen Rud Gentile

 ## Intent:
 Currently most covid-19 predictive models are graphical and at the state level.
 County level, geographical data is available, but only with historical data.
-This does not allow state and local govenrments to take proactive measures.
+This does not allow state and local governments to take proactive measures.

 The purpose of this project is to create a cloud-based web application with county-level geographical visualization of predictive models of the spread of the disease.
-This predictive visualization will allow govenment officials and individuals to take a more pro-active approach as they decide what measures are appropriate for mitigating covid-19 risks.
+This predictive visualization will allow government officials and individuals to take a more pro-active approach as they decide what measures are appropriate for mitigating covid-19 risks.

 ## Summary:
 The web application includes interactive & insightful visualizations demonstrating the geographic, temporal, demographic & human-behavioral factors contributing to covid-19 spread such as: